Fiori-Tracker/fioritracker.github.io/2007FPS01/ac.md

-# App Catalogs Report
+# App Catalogs Report - List of SAP Fiori catalogs assigned to an app in the chosen system

-Addon provides catalogs of the chosen application.
-Addon collects it from Managed system and enables display from Central system.
+Application provides the list of the catalogs of the chosen application in the chosen system.

 ### Location
 Has two parts: